sironite/terraform-azurerm-network_watcher_flow_log/examples/network-watcher-flow-log-example/README.md

-# Terraform module | AzureRM - Network Security Group
+# Terraform module | AzureRM - Network Watcher Flow Log

-This Terraform module is designed to create a Network Security Group for Azure.
+This Terraform module is designed to create a Network Watcher Flow Log for Azure.

 ## Pre-requisites